Private Show (Britney Spears song): Critical reception

+"Private Show" landed at number nine on Time magazine's list of the worst songs of 2016, writing that "the superstar’s girly-girl voice gets distorted in overproduction, while uncomfortable allusions to working a stripper pole feel more forced than enticing."
+Writing for Glamour, Christopher Rosa named the song Spears's worst of all-time: "'Private Show,' unfortunately, is an unlistenable song—and I say that with the upmost love and respect for Britney Jean Spears.
+This one should've been left on the cutting room floor."
+Sheffield wrote that its commercial failure added to its meaning's intimacy: "The fact that the single really was a private show — i.e., nobody bought it, played it on the radio, or even noticed it came out — just adds to the mise en scene."

 Promotional video

 The promotional commercial video for the fragrance was directed by Randee St. Nichols and was teased on July 11, 2016.
 The full advertising campaign was released exclusively by Entertainment Tonight on July 13, 2016.
 It features Spears "seductively throwing a power switch," while "wearing a lacy overcoat" and later she reveals "a skimpy black monokini"– complete with fishnet stockings and black stilettos – and "dance[s] seductively in an empty theater" to the sound of the song.
-Near the end of the commercial, Spears wears a "shimmering silver bodysuit," which was compared to the one she used during the "Toxic" music video (2004).
+Near the end of the commercial, Spears wears a "shimmering silver bodysuit," which was compared to a scene during the "Toxic" music video (2004), where she is seen naked with nothing but diamonds glued to her body.

 Credits and personnel

 Credits adapted from the liner notes of Glory.